This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on”Generation of Transgenic Organisms”.

 Explanation: ES cells are isolated and are injected into the blastocoel of the developing embryo.
 But the embryo is not composed wholly of ES cells and thus it is said to be chimeric.

 4. ES cells are used in order to ensure that insertion is done at the required chromosomal location and it is called as ____________

 d) gene disruption

-Explanation: ES cells are used in order to ensure that insertion is done at required chromosomal location and the process is termed as gene targeting.
-In some cases it is not necessary to ensure that integration is taking place at a normal chromosomal location.
+Explanation: ES cells are used in order to ensure that insertion is done at the required chromosomal location and the process is termed as gene targeting.
+In some cases, it is not necessary to ensure that integration is taking place at a normal chromosomal location.

 a) knock-in gene